 Discussion Posts: Students are responsible for attending every class session and engaging in online discussions on a regular basis.
 Actively engaging in online discussion posts is vital for your progress in this course.
-I will organize the class into groups on Quercus (you will find your group under "Discussions").
 There will be a thread for each class.
-These discussion posts are required for every class with assigned readings except classes 1, 5, 12, 13, and ONE class of your choice.
-You will therefore comment on readings from 8 of the 13 classes.
-You must ALSO respond to a fellow student in your group at least once for each class.
+These discussion posts are required for every class with assigned readings except classes 1, 5, 12, and ONE class of your choice.
+You will therefore comment on readings from 8 of the 12 classes.
+You must ALSO respond to a fellow student at least once for each class.
 In total, you will submit 8 posts and 8 responses (16 entries).
 Late or missing discussion posts will be penalized.

-By the evening before each class (by 4:00PM on Mondays and Wednesdays), students will write at least two brief paragraphs on one or more of the week's readings, including at least one question and a short evaluative comment.
-Your questions, comments, and reflections must draw on the assigned readings, including aspects of the text that you wish to understand or discuss, and/or reflections on the core concepts from the week's readings.
+Before each class (by 2:00PM on Tuesdays and Thursdays), students will write at least two brief paragraphs on one or more of the class readings, including at least one question and a short evaluative comment.
+Your questions, comments, and reflections must draw on the assigned readings, including aspects of the text that you wish to understand or discuss, and/or reflections on the core concepts from the readings.
 You are encouraged to quote excerpts from the course texts, but make sure to properly cite all paraphrase and direct quotations.

 You are also required to respond to 1 of your group members' posts for each class.
-By 11:59PM on Fridays, you must submit one response to a peer for BOTH of the discussion threads in that calendar week.
+By 11:59PM on Saturdays, you must submit one response to a peer for BOTH of the discussion threads in that calendar week.
 In short, you must respond to a peer at least once for every class that a discussion post is due.
 These posts can be shorter (one paragraph minimum), responding to another student's questions or observations, building on something they have said, or asking questions of your own.